2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up

 This discussion is summarized in the following conditional theorem.

-\begin{theorem}[Conditional nonlinear control up to the background blow-up time] Assume that the explicit background solution exists on $[0,T)$, blows up at $(x,\xi)=(0,\pm1)$ at time $T=6/A$, and satisfies the adapted coefficient bounds of Lemma~\ref{lem:bg-bounds-new}.
+\begin{theorem}[Conditional nonlinear control up to the background blow-up time] Assume that a compatible background solution exists on $[0,T)$, has the same apex blow-up rate as the explicit apex dynamics at $x=0$ on the symmetry axes, with time $T=\frac{2(m+2)}{A}$, and satisfies the adapted coefficient bounds of Lemma~\ref{lem:bg-bounds-new}.
 Assume also that the weighted elliptic estimate \eqref{eq:elliptic-new} holds.
 Let $k\ge 6$, and let $(u,\omega,\psi)$ solve the exact remainder system on $[0,t_*]\subset[0,T)$.

-Then there exist constants $C_{\rm lin},C_{\rm nl}>0$, depending only on $k$ and the background coefficient bounds, such that \eqref{eq:Y-ineq-E1} holds.
+Then there exist constants $C_{\rm lin},C_{\rm nl}>0$, depending only on $k$ and the background coefficient bounds, such that \eqref{eq:Y-ineq-E2} holds.
 Consequently, for every exponent $\sigma$ satisfying \eqref{eq:sigma-gap}, there exists $\varepsilon_0=\varepsilon_0(\sigma,k)>0$ with the following property: if

 and if the bootstrap assumption \eqref{eq:Xsigma-bootstrap} holds on $[0,t_*]$, then in fact \eqref{eq:Xsigma-close} holds on $[0,t_*]$. \end{theorem}

 \begin{remark}[What this proves now, and what still has to be improved] Theorem~\ref{thm:conditional-bootstrap} is already strong enough to put the remainder analysis into the same logical class as the Elgindi--Jeong mechanism: the singular core is the explicit background, and the nonlinear argument reduces to showing that the remainder remains in a better class.
 However, the theorem is still \emph{conditional}.
 To turn it into a full stability statement one still needs an independent argument guaranteeing a gap \eqref{eq:sigma-gap} with some exponent $\sigma<1$ in the norm that detects the background blow-up.
 This may come from sharper coercivity, additional vanishing of the remainders at the ridge, or a more scale-adapted energy functional. \end{remark}